ocoretech/CTF-workbook/Vulnbegin.md

 ### **2. Searching for Endpoints**

-After finding the third flag, search for different endpoints using "ffuf" tool.
+After finding the third flag, search for different endpoints using "ffuf" tool (ffuf -w CTF/content.txt -t 2 -p 1.0 -H "Cookie: $cookie" -u http://vulnbegin.co.uk/FUZZ).
 You will find some endpoints which you can insert it in the URL.
 There are two main endpoints "cpadmin" and "robots.txt".

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/b427b85f-4ec0-4709-abff-efdc624ee366)

 Use "robots.txt" endpoint in the URL.
 It provides us with a directory called "/secret_d1rect0y/".

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/755b8637-ea5d-4b37-86b3-dd7bdb6d11a6)